StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Click **Save** to confirm

-We recommend informing all employees about the new deletion period selected.
+We recommend informing all employees about the new deletion period.
 They may need to download their documents before they're deleted from Skribble.

 .. image:: deletion_period_click_save4.png
     :class: with-shadow

-- **E-mail reminders to download affected documents**
+- **E-mail reminders to download documents**

 We'll remind your employees to download the affected documents 7 days before they're deleted.
 They'll receive another e-mail on the day of deletion.
 If the document deletion period is set to **5 days**, they'll only receive one e-mail on the day of deletion.